 Lancaster is a tiny town located in the state of Virginia.
 With a population of 105 people and just one neighborhood, Lancaster is the 416th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Lancaster is generally considered to be a blue-collar town.
-0.00% of the Lancaster workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lancaster is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lancaster is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lancaster who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 In terms of college education, Lancaster ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.